bydariogamer/py101forpygamers/source/gettingstarted/installation.rst

 ------------------

 Visual Studio Code is source code-editor developed by Microsoft.
-It has support for syntax highlightning, code completition and other tools.
+It has support for syntax highlighting, code completition and other tools.
 It is fairly easy to use.

 `Download it here <https://code.visualstudio.com/>`_